WYDE (AM): Christian Contemporary and Oldies

 In August 1983, WCRT returned with the new on-air name "Love 1260" and the new contemporary Christian music format.
 A weak signal that did not reach the suburbs at night, the waning popularity of AM radio, and competition from WDJC-FM were among several reasons why Love 1260 was not particularly successful.
-Less than three years later, Love 1260 dropped contemporary Christian music in favor of an adult contemporary music format.
+Less than three years later, Love 1260 dropped contemporary Christian music in favor of a secular adult contemporary music format.

 In 1986, WCRT dropped AC music in favor of an all-oldies format.
 It played the hits of the 1950s and 60s until 1991, when it dropped music programming in favor of an all business news format and new call letters WCEO.
 The business news format continued until 1994, when Crawford Broadcasting Company, the owners of WDJC-FM, bought the station and launched a Christian country music format on the station, which was relaunched as WDJC.
 Later in the 1990s, the station changed formats again, this time to urban gospel music, placing it in direct competition with format leader WAGG and several other stations.
 In late 1997 this format was dropped and the on air moniker "Radio Bible University" was adopted.
 The station was brokered Christian talk and teaching programs, along with some local talk shows.
 The "Dixie Gospel Caravan with Wayne Wallace" was rebroadcast from sister station WDJC-FM every evening on WDJC 1260.